APNIC and the ITU will deliver a five-day Internet and IPv6 Infrastructure Security workshop from 14 to 18 May 2018, in Nonthaburi, Thailand.

 Participants are encouraged to bring their laptops to practice the hands-on lessons learned using the APNIC virtual lab.

 This workshop will be made free of charge thanks to the support from the Ministry of Digital Economy and Society (Thailand) and APNIC.
-For details, and to register, visit the ITU Academy Portal.

 We look forward to seeing you there!